 1. You’ve never met any of his friends.

 And, no, running into him at the dining hall and having him reluctantly introduce you to his roommate for two seconds does not count.
-Greg, a sophomore at New York University, says that if he is considering making a girl his girlfriend, he’s definitely going to introduce her to his best bros beforehand.
+Greg, a student at New York University, says that if he is considering making a girl his girlfriend, he’s definitely going to introduce her to his best bros beforehand.
 “My friends’ opinions are really important to me, so, if I’m going to be dating someone, I want to make sure they meet her,” says Greg.
 “But if I don’t really care about the girl, I don’t really care about her meeting my friends.”
 If you haven’t met his friends yet, suggest that you all get together one night.
 If he seems reluctant, it might be a red flag.